kellyhaydon/UncoveringCUNY/UncoveringCUNYTV.md

 ## <a name="coll">Collections Uncovered</a>

+The City University of New York (CUNY) is the largest university network in the country with over two dozen schools in every one of New York City's five boroughs.
+The chart below lists the five the partnering schools and CUNY TV collections they manage.
+Each collection is comprised of a series that aired on CUNY TV between the 1980s and early 2000, but only available on an obsolete videotape (or audiotape) format.
+Collectively, the content tells the story of New York City as it grapples with public policy and social justice in a delicate era just before, and just after, 9/11.
+Clicking through each institution will reveal a one-page description of the collections in their care.

 | Institution | CUNY TV Program  | Formats | # of Tapes
 | ----------- | ----------- | ------- | -----------
 | Baruch College | Baruch College Specials | U-matic, Betacam SP, DVCam | 200